hyperledger/aries-rfcs/features/0446-rich-schema-cred-def/README.md

 ## Rationale and alternatives

-- A `schema` object is supported by the W3C Verifiable Credentials Data Model specification.
+- A `credentialSchema` object is supported by the W3C Verifiable Credentials Data Model specification.
 - It supports rich schema capabilities for credentials.

-A possible alternative to this work has been presented by Workday.

 ## Prior art